officelearn/azure-docs.sv-se/articles/iot-dps/quick-create-simulated-device-x509.md

     test-docs-hub.azure-devices.net, deviceId: test-docs-cert-device
     ```

-7. I portalen navigerar du till IoT-hubben som är länkad till etablerings tjänsten och klickar på fliken **IoT-enheter** .
-Vid lyckad etablering av den simulerade X. 509-enheten till hubben visas dess enhets-ID på bladet **IoT-enheter** med *status* **aktive rad**.
+7. In the portal, navigate to the IoT hub linked to your provisioning service and click the **IoT Devices** tab.
+On successful provisioning of the simulated X.509 device to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Du kan behöva klicka på knappen **Uppdatera** längst upp.

     ![Enheten är registrerad på IoT-hubben](./media/quick-create-simulated-device/hub-registration.png)